JhensImanel/JhensImanel/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Bachelor's+Systems+Enginnering;Tech%20Enthusiast;Cafephile;Always%20learning%20new%20things;Evolving&center=true&width=500&height=50"></a>
 </p>

-Hi, I'm [Jhens Imanel](https://github.com/JhensImanel), a passionate self-taught web developer and tech enthusiast from India.
+Hi, I'm [Jhens Imanel](https://github.com/JhensImanel), a passionate self-taught web developer and tech enthusiast from Peri.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I'm 24 years old and graduated with a degree in Bachelor of Computer Applications at [University Technological of Peru](https://www.sgcaruvithura.ac.in/public/course-details.html?id=bkVDd0pXUEdHTVc5V1RlVk9vSG80dz09").